 The Gascoyne and Murchison is renowned for its unique station stays, vast outback landscapes and Mount Augustus, Australia’s largest rock twice the size of Uluru.
-The area is well-known for ‘carpets’ everlastings and as of 31 May 2021, the region has received some great rainfall.
-Early indications are it's going to be a BUMPER wildflower season, with mulla mulla, and acacias and other bush flowers already in bloom.
+The area is well-known for ‘carpets’ everlastings and early indications are it's going to be a BUMPER wildflower season, with mulla mulla, and acacias and other bush flowers already in bloom.

 From mid-August, the flowers then start to bloom further south right across the Wheatbelt, with its beautiful orchids, everlastings and countless other species.